brandon-m-booth/2023_continuous_annotations/scripts/tools/PAGAN/README.md

 # PAGAN [Platform for Audiovisual General-purpose Annotation]

+This code is a copy of an earlier version of the PAGAN annotation tool from David Melhart.
+The code is available on GitHub here: [https://github.com/davidmelhart/PAGAN](https://github.com/davidmelhart/PAGAN)

 You can find the app hosted by the Institute of Digital Games at [pagan.institutedigitalgames.com/](http://pagan.institutedigitalgames.com/).

 This repository contains the sourcefiles to set up your own server and use both YouTube videos and uploaded videos for gathering annotations.